Trigedasleng Translator

 What Is a Trigedasleng Translator?

-Trigedasleng is the constructed language spoken by the Grounders in The 100, developed by linguist David J. Peterson for the CW television series.
-This english to trigedasleng translator converts your text both ways: English into Trigedasleng and Trigedasleng back into English.
+Trigedasleng is the constructed language spoken by the Grounders in The 100, developed by linguist David J. Peterson for the CW series.
+The English to Trigedasleng direction helps you move from plain English into Grounder speech, while reverse mode brings the phrase back again.

-Peterson built the language on the premise that English evolved over 97 years of post-nuclear isolation, so the words feel familiar but the phonology and grammar shifted into something distinctly new.
-It's one of the most grounded fictional languages ever made for television, built with the same care Peterson brought to Dothraki.
+Peterson built the language around the idea that English changed over 97 years of post-nuclear isolation, so many words still feel familiar even when the sound and structure shift.
+It is one of the most grounded fictional TV languages and still one of the easiest for fans to recognize by ear.

-Use this as a grounder language trigedasleng translator to pull up phrases, names, and key dialogue from the world of The 100.
-For another constructed language by Peterson, the Dothraki Translator covers the warrior speech from Game of Thrones.
+Use it for show phrases, names, and short dialogue from the world of The 100.
+For another Peterson-built language, the Dothraki Translator covers the warrior speech from Game of Thrones.

 1. Type or paste English text into the left box